 Romania has been a country with a very high vaccination coverage until recently.
 In 2012, for example, the nation experienced the clearest occurrence of such high levels of coverage.
 However, in 2017, they are experiencing a massive outbreak of measles.
 It is reported that there are over 8800 infected citizens during the past year.
 Furthermore, there have been 32 reported casualties.
 The basic question that sheds light on this travesty is the simplest question;

 In short, the antivaxxers lamented about the horrors of vaccinations.
 Their apparent victory has led us to the obvious consequences.
 Romania had 94% MMR coverage in 2012, when a massive antivaxx campaign started, led by a famous local TV couple, Olivia Steer and Andi Moisescu and supported by some religious groups (link).
 The coverage started to fall, to 89% in 2014 and 83% in 2015.
 The estimate for 2016 is under 80%, even 70% in some regions in the west.
 Those are exactly the regions that are hit the hardest by this epidemic.

 Although Romania may be the most topical example at present, this epidemic has spread to other European countries.
-In the current records, Italy has experienced almost 3000 cases (which have led to more than 1000 hospitalizations).
+In the current records, Italy has experienced almost 3000 cases (which have led to more than 1000 hospitalizations and 3 deaths).
 Belgium and the Czech Republic are trying to cope with over 100 cases each.
 There are also deaths reported from Portugal, Bulgaria and Germany (700 cases in total).
+As of August there are 40 reported casualties.
 The startling point to be made from these reports is that this is a huge increase from previous years.
 The increase is so large that it leaves little, if any, room for coincidence, if we are honest.